- Spears Home

 The student makes a commitment to fulfill these responsibilities at the time they are selected as a CIE Scholar.
 Any student who fails to meet these responsibilities will be removed from the program and the scholarship rescinded.

-The CIE Scholars is a competitive program.
+The CIE Scholars program is a competitive program.
 Students will be invited to apply to become CIE Scholars.
-Application forms are available online by clicking here.
-Eligible students will be selected from the pool of applicants to interview for the CIE scholarship beginning immediately.
-Interviews will be held on a rolling basis beginning August 1.
+Application forms are available online by clicking the link at the bottom of the page.
+Eligible students will be selected from the pool of applicants to interview for the CIE scholarship.
+Interviews will be held on a rolling basis.
 All selection decisions will be made prior to the commencement of the semester.

 For More Information